carlangelopamplona/FND_Unsupervised_GAMC/README.md

 python main_graph.py --dataset DATASETNAME --use_cfg
 ```
 # Reference
-If you make advantage of MSGCL in your research, please cite the following in your manuscript:
+If you make advantage of GAMC in your research, please cite the following in your manuscript:

 ```
 @inproceedings{yin2024gamc,